 There are many different places where you can hire some sunbeds if you’d like, but by far the best and most expensive is from the bar Pazuzu.
 They are luxurious sunbeds with big cushions and bamboo umbrellas.
 If you don’t mind some normal sunbeds and a regular umbrella for a normal price there are also plenty of those.
-If you want to get away from the crowd maybe buying an umbrella and walking all the way to one end of the beach and laying on your towels with no one in sight!
+If you want to get away from the crowd maybe buy an umbrella and walk all the way to one end of the beach and lay on your towels with no one in sight!
 Laying in the sand can be very relaxing.
-You will be far enough away, so all you here is the waves of the sea.
+You will be far enough away, so all you hear is the waves of the sea.

 What to do?

 Here at Glyfada beach, there are plenty of things to do here.
 They have cafe/bars to grab a coffee.
 My choice would be a Freddo Espresso!
 You can also start out your morning with a nice cocktail, maybe a Mojito?